Micro ATX cases, also called mATX cases by many, are the PC cases that can accommodate micro ATX motherboards (and mini ITX boards too).

 To keep your PSU dust filter, there’s a dust filter at the bottom too.
 Apart from this, there are four thumb-screws on drive bays using which you can move it forward or backward to adjust a bigger-sized PSU.

-So, if your looking for a budget mATX case and MasterBox Lite 3.1 feels too basic, you check this one out.
-It's just slightly expensive than the former but offers much more features.
+So, if your looking for a budget mATX chassis and MasterBox Lite 3.1 feels too basic, you check this one out.
+It’s just slightly expensive than the former but offers much more features.